-John Wilson, Partner at Energy Growth Momentum, shares why investing in digital energy technology is not only key towards building a sustainable future for us all, but also a key high-growth opportunity that investors should be focusing on right now.
+John Wilson, Founder & Vice President of Energy Growth Momentum, shares why investing in green energies is not only key towards building a sustainable future for us all, but also a key high-growth opportunity that investors should be focusing on right now.

 In 2017, with over 15 years of experience in the energy sector, John Wilson and his business partner, Adeeb Asfari, spotted a niche opportunity in the renewable energy market.
 They set up Energy Growth Momentum, an investment fund focused on scaling SMEs that use digital technology to facilitate and optimize renewable energy with the forward view of selling those businesses onto trade players.

 Statistics show that Wilson and Asfari were right to do so.
 In 2020, despite the pandemic, the growth rate of the world’s renewable energy capacity skyrocketed 45%, according to a new report from the International Energy Agency (IEA).
 It was the largest annual rate of increase since 1999.
 In fact, during 2020, renewable power was “the only energy source for which demand increased… while consumption of all other fuels declined,” says the International Energy Agency (IEA).

 In addition, the UN and the general public are now starting to understand the gravity of the situation and take action against climate change.
 Head of the IEA, Fatih Birol, states, “A massive expansion of clean electricity is crucial to enable the world to reach its net-zero goals.”
 Thus, calling on governments to build on the momentum of the past year to invest more in solar, wind, and other renewables, along with bolstering their electrical grid infrastructures.

 Growth in the industry is continuing through 2021 too, with renewable energy on track to set new records.
 The IEA states that renewable electricity generation in 2021 is set to expand by more than 8% to reach 8 300 TWh, the fastest year-on-year growth since the 1970s.